micahblu/rsvp-me/readme.txt

 * RSVP Events are Native Custom Post types, so they're in the Wordpress Ecosystem
 * Specify Venue, address, date, etc.
 * Reservers can send an additional message with their response
-* Supports multiple events in a day
+* Supports multiple events in a single day
 * Events are searchable
-* Permalinks are supported so http://yoursite.com/events/my-special-event takes you to the single RSVP event page
+* Permalinks are supported so http://yoursite.com/events/my-special-event takes you to the single RSVP event page (Permalinks must be properly setup)
 * RSVP submissions are done with ajax
+* A very nifty calendary widget styler
+* !Beta!
+Shortcodes are now present but not thoroughly tested.. use at your own risk as: [rsvp_event id="even_id"] where event id is the actual id of the event.
+You can find the event Id from the RSVP Events page in the respective event's row.

 == Installation ==